 No, nothing you say to Copilot will be made public.
 Your conversations and data will never be shared with other users.

-How will my privacy be protected when I share a file with Copilot?
+How will my privacy be protected when I upload an image or a file to Copilot?

-If you share a file with Copilot (for example, uploading a document and asking Copilot to summarize it), the file will be stored securely for up to 30 days and then automatically deleted.
-Regardless of your privacy settings, we do not train our Copilot generative models on your uploaded files.
-And any conversations you have about the file will be treated just like any other conversation, subject to your choices about whether to permit model training and personalization, and which you can delete at any time.
+If you share a file with Copilot (for example, uploading an image or document and asking Copilot to summarize it), the file will be stored securely for up to 18 months and then automatically deleted.
+The file itself and any conversations you have about the file will be treated just like any other conversation, subject to your choices about whether to permit model training and personalization, and which you can delete at any time.

 How should I engage with Copilot on confidential or sensitive topics?